myselfhimself/carlo-acutis-novena/posters-novena/README.md

 Tools used: [Inkscape](https://inkscape.org/), [gmic-py](https://github.com/myselfhimself/gmic-py/), [04b03 font](http://www.04.jp.org/).

 The `04b03` TTF font is under a freeware license, it is embedded in the `asset/04b_03` directory.
 Make sure you read its `.gif` license before modifying this project.

+# Rebuilding translated poster cards
+Poster cards (plain SVG files) can be translated to new languages.
+To do this, edit the [translations.csv](translations.csv) file and run the [translate.py](translate.py) script with Python 3.x with Inkscape installed.
+Results are stored in a new `dist/{language code}` directory.